Eden Shopping Centre: Chilterns' Shopping Centre

 The Chilterns' Shopping Centre was opened in the 1980s and is located only a short distance from Eden.
 With the opening of the Eden Centre, there was fear that business would be pulled away from the Chilterns', as shops such as Marks & Spencer and Wallis moved to Eden.
 However, the managers of the centre were more optimistic.
 In October 2004 it was announced that a major store would replace the Marks and Spencer, which was confirmed in February 2008 to be Primark.
 The new store opened on 1 October 2008.

 Despite the earlier optimism, the centre began to empty gradually, with upper housing areas purchased by Buckinghamshire New University to convert into student accommodation.
 By December 2017, only five or so units occupied the twenty-nine unit site.
 The site was purchased by Dandara Homes in December 2017, and in May 2018, it was confirmed that Dandara would transform the centre into flats.
 In March 2019, Dandara Homes confirmed that they were still interested in converting it into flats, and were looking to work alongside the council to help improve the wider Frogmoor area.
-The remaining businesses in the centre were subsequently informed in late 2022 that their tenancies would expire in January 2024.
+The remaining businesses in the centre were subsequently informed in late 2022 that their tenancies were set to expire in January 2024.